 I went a couple of years without proper lighting for my furniture staging.
+But, I checked out modern custom cabinetry Gamma Cabinetry, to decorate my house with my furniture.
 It proved to be very difficult to catch natural light and eliminate distracting shadows.
 I would often have to fix any lighting errors on Photoshop before I was able to post my projects.
 Frustrating didn’t cover it.
 It made me crazy to spend hours trying to create a quality representation of my piece.

 The worst moment was when I needed to get my post out and I hadn’t taken pictures yet and the sun was fading.
 Ugh.
 It wasn’t pretty.